-Setting up an app in React Native capable of scanning any 1D or 2D barcode is very straightforward.
+Setting up a React Native Barcode Scanner with the Scanbot SDK is straightforward.
 All we need are the following steps:

 Thanks to our SDK’s Ready-to-Use UI Components, you can even use an AR overlay to display multiple barcodes’ contents right in the viewfinder.